vx5/autocorrect-autocomplete/README.md

 **Design Details Specific to my Project**

+*Package Structure*

+Most of the functionality in this project goes in the "ac" (short for Autocorrect) package.
+The exceptions are a new "common" package, which houses the Main and GUI class, which are common to Stars, Autocorrect, and (I am guessing) Bacon, a "trie" package, which houses all functionality related to the standard trie and radix trie, the "filereader" package, which houses utility classes related to reading files, including the TXTReader class that is relevant to this project, "repl" package, which houses the REPL used in both Stars and Autocorrect, and the "stringmanipulation" package, which houses the utility StringOps class, which allows for certain types of relevant String manipulation that might be useful in the future.

 *High-Level REPL and GUI Structure*

 Just as in Stars, my Main class is the highest-level class in my design.
 Most relevantly to Autocorrect, it stores an instance of the AcCoordinator class, which is the highest-level class of the AutoCorrect implementation.
 Its location at this high-level allows the GUI and REPL to both access the same instance of AcCoordinator, which allows them to make requests and changes to the same Autocorrect implementation.